Voice Assistants for Health Self-Management: Designing for and with Older Adults: Introduction

-In this landscape, promoting self-care and self-management is crucial for older adults' well-being and for supporting aging in place \citep{davies2011promoting, mcleroy1988ecological, garnett2018self}.
-The importance of self-management is underscored by WHO's introduction of mAgeing (mobile aging), which aims to help older adults maintain functional ability and live as independently and healthily as possible through evidence-based self-management and self-care interventions at a national level \citep{who2018mageing}.
-These interventions can empower individuals to take charge of their health, promoting independence and better overall health \citep{helbostad2017mobile}.
-While mobile health (mHealth) applications offer promise for supporting self-management, they often face significant usability issues.
-Many mHealth applications are overly complex and not designed with the needs and preferences of older adults in mind \citep{wildenbos2019mobile}.
-Voice assistants (VAs) are a promising alternative to support autonomy and improve quality of life \cite{smith2023smart, blair2019understanding} as older adults prefer speech-based over text-based interfaces \cite{kowalski2019older, wulf2014hands}.
-Despite VAs' potential to serve as health aids \cite{shade2020voice, bolanos2020adapting, brewer2022empirical, harrington2022s, sanders2019exploring, chen2021understanding}, they are also not designed with older adults in mind \cite{stigall2019older}.
-Current VA technologies have two main gaps that limit their ability to effectively support self-management:
+In this landscape, promoting self-care and self-management is crucial for older adults' well-being and for supporting aging in place \cite{davies2011promoting, mcleroy1988ecological, garnett2018self}.
+The importance of self-management is underscored by WHO's introduction of mAgeing (mobile aging), which aims to help older adults maintain functional ability and live as independently and healthily as possible through evidence-based self-management and self-care interventions at a national level \cite{who2018mageing}.
+These interventions can empower individuals to take charge of their health, promoting independence and better overall health \cite{helbostad2017mobile}. \amh{Mobile health (mHealth) applications have the potential to support self-management but have poor usability, are overly complex, and fail to provide effective personalization, making them unsuitable for older adults \cite{wildenbos2019mobile, patel2020prospective, pater2017addressing}.}